The Galaxy Book Pro 360 is a great WFH laptop — especially if you love Samsung | CNN Underscored

 The AMOLED display used in the Pro 360 is the same kind of tech you’ll find in most flagship smartphones, like the iPhone 12 or Galaxy S21.
 It provides better color saturation and increased brightness when compared to the more traditional LCD display that most laptops come with.
 We watched plenty of 4K YouTube videos during our testing and don’t have any complaints about the color reproduction, clarity and overall look.

 There are two hinges connecting the display to the bottom deck of the Pro 360.
-They allow the screen to rotate backwards, until it’s touching the bottom of the housing.
+They allow the screen to rotate backward until it’s touching the bottom of the housing.
 In tablet mode, the keyboard and trackpad are disabled so you can hold the device without errantly entering information or switching between apps.

 There’s a 720p webcam centered on the top bezel going across the display.
-It’s pretty standard for a laptop webcam, in that it’s neither very impressive, nor is it as bad as the MacBook Pro’s webcam that has a reputation for looking overexposed and grainy.
+It’s pretty standard for a laptop webcam, in that it’s neither very impressive nor is it as bad as the MacBook Pro’s webcam that has a reputation for looking overexposed and grainy.
 It’ll certainly work for casual and work calls alike.

 The Pro 360 doesn’t have Windows Hello facial recognition to unlock or sign into the laptop, but it does have a fingerprint reader in the power button.
-You’ll find the power button tucked into the top-right corner of the keyboard, just above the half-size number pad.
+You’ll find the power button tucked into the top right corner of the keyboard, just above the half-size number pad.
 The sensor is quick and responsive, reading our fingerprint in the amount of time it takes to press the power button.
-We do have to admit, however, after using the Surface Laptop 4 for a few weeks, we do miss the ease of opening the lid and get signed in without having to think about it.
+We do have to admit, however, after using the Surface Laptop 4 for a few weeks, we do miss the ease of opening the lid and getting signed in without having to think about it.

 Typing on the keyboard is a true pleasure.
-The keys don’t have much movement to them, requiring only light pressure for each activation and are almost immediately ready for another keypress.
+The keys don’t have much movement to them, requiring only light pressure for each activation, and they’re almost immediately ready for another keypress.
 Our favorite part about the keyboard?
 It’s fairly quiet.

 Included in the box with the Pro 360 is an S Pen stylus that you can use to write or draw directly on the display.
 The S Pen doesn’t use Bluetooth to connect to the Pro 360, therefore you don’t have to worry about charging a battery or replacing batteries.